elenadoe/Brain_Age_PET_MRI/src/README.md

 ## **STEPS OF ANALYSIS**
 **Assumes parcelation of neuroimaging data is already completed.
-A demonstration of Code can be found in the demos folder**
+A demonstration of Code can be found in the demos folder** Below is a figure outlining the k-fold cross-validation procedure.
 1. assure all participants in ADNI and OASIS are older than 65
 2. create train-test splits from ADNI data
 3.1 determine outlier ranges from training data